django/asgiref/specs/lifespan.rst

 Startup
 '''''''

-Sent when the server is ready to startup and recieve connections, but before it has started to do so.
+Sent when the server is ready to startup and receive connections, but before it has started to do so.

 Keys: